chisumo2016/social-media-application/social.md

 # IMPLEMENT PHOTOS TAB
-     We're going to implement photos to for the group profie page as well as for the user profile page We're  going to render all the photos that  is uploaded in  group or in the  profile page w/c the possibility to expand the photos  and  see on full screen aand navigate btn left  and previous
+    Display photos in Group profile page and in user profile page We're going to implement photos to for the group profie page as well as for the user profile page We're  going to render all the photos that  is uploaded in  group or in the  profile page w/c the possibility to expand the photos  and  see on full screen aand navigate btn left  and previous